Looking to climb Mera Peak? Here are the most essential do's and don'ts for a safe ascent. Read on and make sure you take all necessary precautions!

 Acclimatization is an important process, especially when you ascend Mera Peak.
 As we gain altitude, the amount of oxygen in the air decreases.
 To adjust properly to these changes and avoid altitude sickness, it’s important that climbers give their bodies time to acclimatize by ascending slowly over several days with periodic rest days along the way.
 This will ensure your body can get used to adjustments of lower oxygen levels and allow your body enough time to make red blood cells at high altitudes in order to cope with the lack of oxygen.
 Ascending too quickly without giving yourself proper acclimatization time could increase your risk of altitude sickness.

-Do plan for any possibilities and communicate them to your team before you set out from the airport or hotel.
+Plan for any possibilities and communicate them to your team before you leave the airport or hotel.

-It's always important to plan ahead and create a communication strategy before heading out on an expedition.
+Planning ahead and creating a communication strategy before heading out on an expedition is always important.
 Map out how your team will contact each other during the climb, and make sure everyone is aware of the emergency procedures if anything should happen.
 Discuss accommodation and safety options in the area, and be aware of any known dangers such as wildlife, extreme weather or altitude sickness.
 Finally, remember to tell a responsible family member or friend your itinerary so that they know when to expect you back from your adventure.